 Climate Lobbying Overview: Climate Lobbying Overview: Volkswagen is actively engaged with European, UK and US climate regulation with mixed to positive positioning.
 In 2021-22, Volkswagen appears to have taken increasingly positive positioning on EU climate policy, such as the CO2 standards for light-duty vehicles, however its engagement in the US and UK continues to be mixed, including opposing a UK zero-emission vehicle mandate.

 Volkswagen's full climate policy engagement profile is available here.

 Internal decarbonization targets: Volkswagen has set a target of achieving "climate neutrality" by 2050, with interim targets of reducing GHG emissions from production and use of vehicles by 30% by 2030 (2018 baseline), and powering its production processes with 100% renewable energy by 2030 (EU-wide by 2023).
 The company has also set a BEV sales target of "70 percent of European and 50 percent of Chinese and US sales volumes by 2030".

 The vehicle production data for Volkswagen Group can be filtered by region using the dropdown below

-The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Volkswagen from 2020-2029 using IHS Markit data.
+The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Volkswagen from 2021-2029 using independent analysis of S&P Global Mobility data.

-The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Volkswagen from 2020-2029 using IHS Markit data.
+The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Volkswagen from 2021-2029 using independent analysis of S&P Global Mobility data.